Lizzie Antony

 Lizzie Antony is an Indian actress working in the Tamil film industry, mostly as a supporting actress.
 She is best known for her roles in Thanga Meenkal (2013) and Taramani (2017).
 Apart from films, Antony has performed in advertisements, short films and web series.

+Lizzie Antony became the first South Indian actress to win ‘The Phenomenal She’ award in 2022, organized by The Indian National Bar Association (INBA) for 100 woman achievers every year.

 Career

 Thanga Meenkal, directed by acclaimed film maker Ram, helped her to get noticed as her character Stella miss, an English teacher in a private school, who is a stickler for discipline was appreciated by the critics as well as the audience.

 Antony is a post graduate of commerce from Madras University and a trained classical dancer.
 Her natural performance in the sleeper hit Taramani was widely appreciated and later she played the pair of Mammootty in the commercial and critically successful film Peranbu and her mother act in Ispade Rajavum Idhaya Raniyum, has made her a recognizable actress of Tamil films.
-She played Sirimavo Bandaranaike, the former Prime Minister of Sri Lanka in the OTT release Methagu.
+She played Sirimavo Bandaranaike, the former Prime Minister of Sri Lanka in the OTT release Methagu and won critical acclaim in Blue Star.